barichd/brailleorch/borframework.md

 Phrasing slur length (note amount)
 An edit spinbox, default is 6, i.e., the software will apply phrasing slur to a phrase more than 5 notes.

+Use "from" signs for crossing slurs and ties (checkbox)
+If this is turned on, any slurs/ties crossing voices/staves, besides the "to" sign, will have a "from" sign before the first applied note/chord of the destination voice/staff.
+This will show the way of the slur/tie clearly.

 Add extra accidentals (combo box)
 None